- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 It really can’t get much easier than that: you place the filter in the mason jar, allow 14-16 hours to brew, and then discard the grounds.

-Do you want to know why the famous Ball Mason Jar was chosen by Country Line Kitchen as its jar of choice?
-It’s because the Ball Mason Jar has proven to be durable and reliable, its soda lime glass is impenetrable keeping unwanted aromas from entering the brew when sealed, and the glass has been proven to withstand harsh temperatures and rough handling while canning.
+Do you want to know why the famous Ball Mason Jar was chosen by County Line Kitchen Cold Brew as its jar of choice?
+It’s because the Ball Mason Jar has proven to be durable and reliable, its soda-lime glass is impenetrable keeping unwanted aromas from entering the brew when sealed, and the glass has been proven to withstand harsh temperatures and rough handling while canning.

 More than a Jar: How the Filter and Top Make it a Brewer